 \subsection{Integrating Priors into Fisher Matrix Analysis}

 The Fisher matrix analysis does not include information about the parameters' physical range, not to mention more complicated prior distributions.
-In the following, we outline the procedure to get prior-informed posteriors, starting from the Fisher matrix.
-In a few words, this consists of sampling likelihood samples and weighting them by their prior probability. \begin{itemize} \item The Fisher matrix directly provides the Gaussian likelihood function:
+In the following, we outline the procedure to get full approximated posteriors, starting from the Fisher matrix.
+In a few words, this consists of drawing likelihood samples and weighting them by their prior probability. \begin{itemize} \item The Fisher matrix directly provides the multivariate Gaussian likelihood function:

-where $F$ is the Fisher matrix calculated with \texttt{GWFish} and $\vec{\theta}_{\rm inj}$ are the injected (true) parameters. \item Some parameters (especially angles and spins), even with high SNR, may still be poorly measured and show a largely-spread likelihood.
-Consequently, when sampling likelihood samples, most samples lie outside the physical range of parameters.
+where $\Sigma$ is the inverse of the Fisher matrix and is directly calculated with \texttt{GWFish} as in Eq.~\ref{eq:fisher}. $\vec{\theta}_{\rm inj}$ are the injected (true) parameters.
+In our Fisher analysis, we work in the zero-noise approximation, therefore the likelihood in Eq.~\ref{eq:fisher_lkh} is centered on the injected values. \item Some parameters (especially angles and spins), even with high SNR, may still be poorly measured and show a largely-spread likelihood.
+Consequently, when drawing likelihood samples, most samples lie outside the physical range of parameters.
 Therefore, we sample directly from the truncated form of the Gaussian likelihood to prevent drawing a large number of samples with null prior, which would have to be discarded.
-In particular, we rely on the algorithm developed in \cite{Botev_2016}.
-This effectively accounts for the parameters' boundaries, ensuring the samples are physically possible. \item For each sample realization drawn from the likelihood, we evaluate the prior probability (see \cite{Callister:2021gxf} and Appendix~\ref{app:choosing_priors} for a more detailed discussion). \item In the final phase of the analysis, we construct the posterior distribution.
+In particular, we rely on the algorithm developed in \cite{2016arXiv160304166B}\footnote{We slightly modified the \texttt{python} implementation of \cite{2016arXiv160304166B} publicly available on \href{https://github.com/brunzema/truncated-mvn-sampler?tab=readme-ov-file}{\texttt{github}}}.
+This effectively accounts for the parameters' boundaries, ensuring the samples are in their physical range.
+When sampling from the truncated Gaussian we are not inverting again the covariance matrix.
+The algorithm, instead, uses the Cholesky decomposition. \item For each sample realization drawn from the likelihood, we evaluate the prior probability (see \cite{Callister:2021gxf} and Appendix~\ref{app:choosing_priors} for a more detailed discussion). \item In the final phase of the analysis, we construct the posterior distribution.
 We start by evaluating the prior probability of each likelihood realization.
-Then, we choose samples with a weight given by their prior distribution.
-We normalize the prior probability to ensure it sums up to one across all samples.
-We use Python's \texttt{random.choice} \citep{harris2020array} function to select the prior re-weighted samples.
+We use \texttt{numpy}'s \texttt{random.choice} \citep{2020Natur.585..357H} function to select the prior re-weighted samples.
 The re-weighting process favours samples with higher prior probabilities. \end{itemize}